Skip to content

 Plagiarism Trackers

 The forum's anti-plagiarism enforcement is largely community-run.
-A small group of dedicated members maintains continuous scans, publishes findings in public threads, and submits permaban-worthy cases to mods.
-Understanding how the trackers work matters for two reasons: you don't want to get caught in them, and you want to know how to use them defensively.
+A small group of dedicated members looks for copied posts, publishes findings in public threads, and passes serious cases to moderators.
+Understanding how this works matters for two reasons: you don't want to get caught in it, and you want to know how to use it defensively.

 The dedicated threads